Viz Extensions FAQ

 Yes.
 We can share a packaged version of our Viz Extensions that does not require any internet connection.

-You can then host this version in your environment and make it available to your internal user.
+You can then host this version in your environment and make it available to your internal users.

 Check our on-premise pricing in the section below.